Golden Knights vs Mammoth Prediction — AI Finds CAN'T MISS NHL Lines & Props (Nov 24)

 Vegas vs. Utah Odds

-Remi is pouring through loads of stats on each line.
+Remi is pouring through loads of data on each line.
 In fact, anytime the Vegas vs Utah trends are analyzed, there’s always several intriguing trends to key in on.
-Not to mention games played at extreme altitude seemingly never follow normal, predictable betting trends.
+Not to mention games played at extreme temps seemingly never follow normal, predictable betting trends.

 | VGK Moneyline | -115 |